veliovgroup/jazeee-meteor-spiderable/README.md

 `ongoworks:spiderable` package.
 Primarily, this lengthens the timeout to 30 seconds and size limit to 10MB.
 All results will be cached to Mongo collection, by default for 3 hours (180 minutes).

+This package will ignore all SSL error in favor of page fetching.

 This package supports "real response-code" and "real headers", this means if your route returns `301` response code with some headers - exactly same headers will be returned to whom requested.
 Also it has support of all kind of [JavaScript redirects](#supported-redirects).

 This package has build-in caching mechanism, by default it storing results for 3 hours, to change storing period set `Spiderable.cacheLifetimeInMinutes` to other value in minutes.